 Does the versatility of plywood have no limit?

 From boats to furniture; plywood is flexible, inexpensive, easy to use, and reusable.
-Made from refashioned pieces of wood that have been bound together, forming a building material that is stronger and stiffer than the sum of its parts; plywood came into its own in the 20th century and its popularity grows increasingly today.
-Here are ten of our recent favorite sightings.
+Made from refashioned pieces of wood that have been bound together, forming a building material that is stronger and stiffer than the sum of its parts; plywood came into its own in the 20th century, and its popularity grows today.
+Here are our recent favorite sightings and uses.